gazebosim/gz-cmake/MIGRATION.md

 and a `tests` variable (containing the unit test sources).

-If there are files that you want to exclude from either of these lists, you can use `list(REMOVE_ITEM <list> <filenames>)`.
-That method can be used to conditionally remove files from a list (see `ign-common/src/CMakeLists.txt` for an example).
+If there are files that you want to exclude from either of these lists, you can use `list(REMOVE_ITEM <list> <filenames>)` after calling the function.
+That approach can be used to conditionally remove files from a list (see `ign-common/src/CMakeLists.txt` for an example).
 Alternatively, if you always want a file to be excluded, you can change its extension (e.g. `*.cc.backup` or `.cc.old`) until a later time when you want it to be used again.

 ### Use `ign_install_all_headers(~)` in `include/ignition/<project>/CMakeLists.txt`

-Using this macro will install all files ending in `*.h` and `.hh` in the current source directory as well as the subdirectory named `detail` (if it exists).
+Using this macro will install all files ending in `*.h` and `*.hh` in the current source directory as well as the subdirectory named `detail` (if it exists).
 It will also configure your project's `<project>.hh` and `config.hh.in` files and install them.

-You can use the argument `ADDITIONAL_DIRS` to specify additional subdirectories to install, and the argument `EXCLUDE` to specify files that should not be installed.
+You can use the argument `ADDITIONAL_DIRS` to specify additional subdirectories to install, and the argument `EXCLUDE` can specify files that should not be installed.

 ### Use `ign_get_sources(~)` in `test/<type>/CMakeLists.txt` to collect source files